 Sat Dhyan Kaur (Sharon)

-Sat Dhyan Kaur/Sharon is a K.R.I. certified Level 1 Kundalini Yoga Instructor and member of Yoga Alliance with a Master's in Teaching from Simmons College.
+Sat Dhyan Kaur/Sharon is a K.R.I. certified Level 1 Kundalini Yoga Instructor and is a 200 hour trained member of Yoga Alliance.

-After years of exploring different types of yoga forms, Sat Dhyan/Sharon found Kundalini Yoga to be most transformative in her life.
-She trained with Hari Kirin Kaur Khalsa, Ajeet Kaur, and Mahanirn Kaur at Kripalu in Lenox, MA.
-During her teacher training, healing artwork was birthed which will be available in late 2016.
+After years of exploring different types of yoga forms (including Iyengar, Bikram, Hatha, Vinyasa, and Anna Forrest), Sat Dhyan/Sharon found Kundalini Yoga to be most transformative in her life.
+She completed her level 1 training with Hari Kirin Kaur Khalsa, Ajeet Kaur, and Mahanirn Kaur at Kripalu in Lenox, MA.
+Through her teacher training her healing artwork was birthed.

 Stephanie Ibrahim Quercia